Ms M.A. (Martje) aan de Kerk MA

 1012 CX Amsterdam

 Martje aan de Kerk is a PhD candidate at the early modern history department.
 She is working on a project entitled: 'Madness and the city.
 Interactions between the mad, their families and urban society in the Dutch Republic, 1600-1795.'
 This project aims to uncover the interactions between the mad, their family and urban society, and to analyze the changing attitudes towards perceived madness in the seventeenth and eighteenth century.
 The focus of the research will be on the changing daily reality of the mad and their caregivers during this period.
-Which options were available to families, and which choices families made in order to take care of their mad family members?
-Which impact did this all have upon the significant increase in the admission rates of the urban Dutch Dolhuyzen in the eighteenth century?
+Establishing what option people had to take care of their family members, how private and public care was arranged and who were classified as mad are key aims of this research.
+Thus, this project will incorporate both intra and extramural care for the mad and will therefore shed new light on the history of early modern madness in the Dutch Republic.

 'They called me mad, and I called them mad, and damn them, they outvoted me.'
 (Remark from Nathaniel Lee (c.1653 - 6 may 1692) after being incarcerated in Bedlam for five years)

 Martje aan de Kerk (1988) finished the Research Master in History ( cum laude) at the University of Amsterdam in 2013.
-During this period she specialized in medical history during the early modern period.
+During this period she specialized in early modern medical history and the history of madness.
 In her master thesis she examined perceptions of illness and treatment options on the medical market in early modern Amsterdam.Her price winning bachelor thesis about the patterns of admission in the Amsterdam Dolhuys in the seventeenth and eighteenth century has resulted in publications in Skript (2011) and Geschiedenis Magazine (2012).

 History of Medicine, Social History of Medicine, Early Modern History, Urban History, History of social institutions, History Of Madness And Psychiatry and History of Medicine and the Body.